You Can Never Go Back to the Old Twitter

 Over the last few years, I’ve tried everything to make Twitter not Twitter.
 I limited my usage, turned off notifications, turned off retweets, used tools like Nuzzel to sort links from talk, and culled and diversified who I follow.

-Other people unfollow everyone, mute extensively, nuke their accounts, try to swtich to Mastodon (or whatever), or simply await the rapture, scrolling.
+Other people unfollow everyone, mute extensively, nuke their accounts, try to switch to Mastodon (or whatever), or simply await the rapture, scrolling.

 None of it really does anything to the service itself.
 It doesn’t return Twitter to the edenic state I remember, and loved, the one that introduced me to new social worlds, brought my attention to important injustices, the one that Kathryn Schulz called “sentences with friends.”